 In the Sioux Empire, the Helpline Center developed SALSA, (Serve and Learn Student Association), as a way to connect youth with opportunities to serve.

-The Helpline Center operates the Serve & Learn Student Association (SALSA) for over 600 participants at five public high schools located in Sioux Falls and Brandon.
+The Helpline Center operates the Serve & Learn Student Association (SALSA) for over 600 participants at the six public high schools located in Sioux Falls, Brandon, and Tea as well as at Sioux Falls Christian High School.
 SALSA is an opportunity for all youth to engage in service learning by volunteering at community nonprofit agencies.

 SALSA is as a way to connect youth with opportunities to serve.
 SALSA connects high school students to engage them in volunteerism, giving them the opportunity to meet new friends, explore careers, gain leadership experience, earn hours for scholarship applications, and make a difference in their community.